sylchw/The-Basics-for-getting-settled-down/Extras.md

 3. California Driving Culture
 - Bay Area / Los Angeles
   - People drive like retards.
 The hours spent sitting in SF traffic during rush hour burns all the patience of even the kindest driver away.
-Be firm when driving.
+Be firm, but not aggressive when driving.
 - In the event of an accident
   - Check if everyone is ok, and if there's a need to call 911.
   - DO NOT ADMIT FAULT.
 Exchange insurance details and leave.
+- Bay area bridge and express lane tolls
+  - Apply for fasTrak for shorter wait times and the eligibility to use the HOV lane during peak hours. https://www.bayareafastrak.org/